Head of Laboratory

 He received his BSc in Physics from University of Pune, India and his MSc in Physics from California State University Northridge, USA.
 His Master thesis was based on STM and the study of the work function change of Graphene on copper and Nitrogen-doped graphene on copper.

-Ricardo Poeira is currently preparing his thesis for the Master of Science in Physics at the University of Luxembourg.
-The topic of research is the growth of perovskites by physical vapor deposition and their characterization for device application.
+Ricardo Poeira prepared his thesis for the Master of Science in Physics at the University of Luxembourg.
+The topic of research was the growth of perovskites by physical vapor deposition and their characterization for device application.

 Bernd Uder started in April 2019 as technical staff at the University of Luxembourg to support research activities of the Physics and Materials Science Research Unit.